 Can you swim in the Baltic Sea at Sellin?

-Yes, many visitors swim in summer.
-The water is cool but refreshing.
-In addition, parts of the beach slope gently, which helps families with children.
+Yes, many visitors swim here during summer.
+The Baltic Sea stays cool but refreshing on warm days.
+In addition, parts of the beach slope gently, which makes swimming areas safer for families with children.

 What is Sellin most famous for?

-Sellin is famous for its long white pier.
-The Seebrücke Sellin stretches into the Baltic Sea and offers great sunset views.
-It is one of Germany’s most photographed seaside spots.
+The resort is best known for its long white pier.
+The Seebrücke stretches gracefully into the Baltic Sea and provides beautiful sunset views.
+It is also one of the most photographed seaside landmarks on Rügen Island.

 Is Sellin family friendly?